asad-haider/spidey-redis/README.md

 ```

 ## Options

+RedisSpidey supports all Spidey options in addition to the following specific options.

 | Configuration | Type | Description | Default | Required |
 | --- | --- | --- | --- | --- |
 | `redisUrl` | `string` | Redis url such as `redis://localhost:6379` | `null` | Yes |